La-Lojban/lojban.pw/data/pages/es/texts/emerald-tablet.md

             da fe ce&#039;e ta&#039;i pa te platu
           </td>
           <td class="text-left align-text-top p-2 column-class-glico">
-            Working wonders from one, as all things were from one by the arrangement of one.
+            Working wonders from one, as all things were from one by one plan.
           </td>
           <td class="text-left align-text-top p-2 column-class-glico_glosa___">
             <table